Paopun20/Paopun20/README.md

 - Learning: **Python** · **Roblox Luau** · **Haxe**
 - Hobbies: Making random games, coding utilities, and exploring new frameworks
 - Ask me about: Game development, scripting, and tinkering with new ideas
-- Fun fact: I often start projects just for fun
+- Fun fact: I often start projects just for fun of learning something new!

 ---